leechee/myTutorial.website/README.md

 ## Technologies

-Overall, only a few applications were used, but the coding aspect was very meticuluous.
+Only a few applications were used, but the coding aspect was meticulous.
+    - HTML
     - C++ (Tailwind CSS Static)
     - JavaScript (ReactJS)
     - Hostinger (Cloud WebHosting)